epiphyt/embed-privacy/README.md

 == Changelog ==

+= 1.1.2 =
+* Fixed a possible difference in the used class name of the embed provider in HTML and CSS

 = 1.1.1 =
 * Removed provider CollegeHumor
 * Fixed a bug with the automatic addition of paragraphs